The core mission of the Integrated Marine Observing Network (IMON) is to bring together UK sustained ocean observing.

-and ensure this network is sustainable, resilient and fit-for-purpose.
-The IMON contributes to UK efforts to support the UK Marine Vision (clean, healthy, safe, productive and biologically diverse seas and ocean) and to UK global leadership of climate diplomacy and as a key contributor to global initiatives, such as the Global Ocean Observing System (GOOS).
+IMON will ensure this network is sustainable, resilient and fit-for-purpose.
+It contributes to UK efforts to support the UK Marine Vision (clean, healthy, safe, productive and biologically diverse seas and ocean) and to UK global leadership of climate diplomacy and as a key contributor to global initiatives, such as the Global Ocean Observing System (GOOS).

 Meeting these obligations and commitments requires a marine observing network that engages those tasked with observing and understanding the catchment-to-coast continuum, coastal and open-ocean connectivity, benthic-pelagic coupling and air-sea interactions.
 The IMON therefore looks to work across disciplines and across organisational, sectoral and national boundaries to develop a coordinated approach to marine observing.
 This will provide the tools that enable reliable and timely assessment and prediction of the state and behaviour of our regional seas for all users and stakeholders and to also support UK commitments to international ocean observations and governance.

 The overarching aim of the IMON is to ensure a sustainable, resilient and fit-for-purpose ocean observing system for UK seas and beyond, allowing for national and international commitments to be met.

 There are a number of key objectives to support this:

 - Work towards establishing an optimal UK ocean observing system that incorporates and combines best practice field, laboratory, analytical and ocean modelling capability.

 - Ensure the effective collection, delivery, storage, accessibility and security of data from UK ocean observations.